Institute for Nano-engineered Systems

 NanoES will also house easily accessible, unique fabrication and characterization equipment that integrates with existing user facilities such as the Molecular Analysis Facility (MAF), the Washington Nanofabrication Facility (WNF), the Clean Energy Testbeds, and the NSF National Nanotechnology Coordinated Infrastructure (NNCI) network.

 The NanoES vision is to act as a magnet for researchers in nano science and engineering, enabling them to develop solutions to its grand challenges: the scalable, high-yield manufacture of nano-engineered systems in information processing, energy, health, and interconnected life.
-Specific focus areas include:
+Specific focus areas include, but are not limited to:

 - Integrated Photonics – from large-scale integrated networks of photonic devices to single photonic sensors in health-related diagnostics.